 How content creators earn money

-While every creator has their own unique mix and some are likely doing things to earn money that I haven’t even heard of yet, most of our revenue streams fall somewhere within these broad categories:
+While every creator has their own unique mix and some are likely doing things to earn money that I haven’t even heard of yet, most of our revenue streams fall somewhere within these categories:

 - Sponsorships.
 Broadly, this means a company is paying a podcaster, blogger, vlogger, social media influencer, etc to promote their product or service.
 Sometimes the brand supplies advertising that is wrapped around or embedded in content, or sometimes the content is provided by the creator, but typically there’s a direct exchange of money for delivering brand messaging to an audience.